ruyd/fullstack-monorepo/README.md

 ### Developer Experience 💕😎✨
 - VSCode Launchers for debugging code and tests
-- Shared Package Libraries
-- Webpack with Super Fast Hot Reload
+- Webpack with Fast Hot Reload
 - Deploy Ready

 ### Made with